Luos-io/Documentation/src/pages/tools/monitoring.md

 Finding, understanding, and managing bugs on multiple boards running multiple services can be really hard.
 To make your life easier, Luos allows you to get some basic information about any problems in your system allowing you to adapt to them.

 ## Service exclusion
-Luos includes an [acknowledgement management using the **ID_ACK** target_mode(./msg-handling.md).
+Luos includes an acknowledgement management using the **ID_ACK** target_mode.
 This mode guaranties the proper reception of critical messages.

 If Luos fails to reach its target using ID_ACK, it will retry 10 times.
 If the acknowledgement still fails, the targeted service is declared excluded.
 Excluded services are removed from the routing table to avoid any messaging from any services, preserving bandwidth for the rest of the system.